 Apple iCloud Drive security

 While iCloud Drive data is encrypted to keep it safe from prying eyes, it's not end-to-end encrypted – that means Apple can technically get at the data if it wanted to, though there's no reason to suspect it would.
-Many other cloud storage services take the same approach, not least to make sure your files can be accessed easily from anywhere, but for the very tightest security there are better options around.
+Many other cloud storage services take the same approach, not least to make sure your files can be accessed easily from anywhere.
+For users after the very tightest security, there are better options around.

-Apple accounts can be protected with two-factor authentication and we would strongly recommend that you switch this on – it means that even if your username and password are exposed, unwelcome visitors can't get at your data without an extra code that's displayed on your phone or laptop.
+Apple accounts can be protected with two-factor authentication and we would strongly recommend that you switch this on – it means that even if your username and password are exposed, unwelcome visitors can't get at your data without an extra code that's displayed on your phone or laptop - or, of course, by SMS.
 In general, Apple and iCloud Drive do an impressive job of data security.

 Apple iCloud Drive pricing

 Apple gives everyone 5GB of storage space for free with iCloud Drive, though that's not going to go all that far if you're syncing all your photos and videos to the web.
-After you've used up all that, you need to pay a monthly fee for some extra space – though you can share that space with other family members through the Family Sharing scheme that Apple has in place across several of its services.
+After you've used up all that, you need to pay a monthly fee for some extra space.

 Apple iCloud Drive verdict

-There are better cloud storage services out there, and yet if the only devices you use are a Mac and an iPhone, iCloud Drive is so well integrated into them that you might never need to switch to an alternative. macOS and iOS will always default to iCloud, so it's the most convenient option for Apple users, but we still think your money is better spent elsewhere.
+There are better cloud storage services out there, and yet if the only devices you use are a Mac and an iPhone, iCloud Drive is so well integrated into them that you might never need to switch to an alternative. macOS and iOS will always default to iCloud, so it's the most convenient option for Apple users, but if you're looking to pay for a service we think your money is probably better spent elsewhere.